[2023] [model] [data] – Cortical recurrence supports resilience to sensory variance in the primary visual cortex

 Relevance

-This is a crucial step in understanding how our cortex manages the “visual puzzles” we encounter every day, allowing the brain to perform complex calculations on probabilistic distributions - a model that’s gaining more popularity in neuroscience [5].
+Crucial step in understanding how cortex handles “visual puzzles.”
+Allows brain to perform complex probabilistic computations.
+Model gaining popularity in neuroscience [5].

 References